Apple Watch Series 7

-The Apple Watch Series 7 is available in three materials: aluminium, stainless steel, and titanium.
+The Apple Watch Series 7 is available in three materials: aluminum, stainless steel, and titanium.
 Aluminum Apple Watch models are the most affordable, while titanium models are the most expensive.

-This year, Apple introduced four new aluminium colours: Midnight, Starlight, Green, and Blue.
+This year, Apple introduced four new aluminum colors: Midnight, Starlight, Green, and Blue.
 These join the (PRODUCT)RED hue inherited from Series 6.
 The stainless steel Apple Watch models are available in silver, gold, and graphite, a dark grey hue.
 Titanium models are available in Natural (a silvery grey) and Space Black.

-Made from 100% recycled 7000 series aluminium, aluminium Apple Watch models are lightweight, affordable, and designed for an active lifestyle.
+Made from 100% recycled 7000 series aluminum, aluminum Apple Watch models are lightweight, affordable, and designed for an active lifestyle.
 In contrast, stainless steel models are heavier, more expensive, and designed for daily use instead of activity-oriented.

-Stainless steel and titanium models feature sapphire crystal displays that are more scratch-resistant than the Ion-X glass used for aluminium models.
-Aluminium models are available with and without LTE connectivity, while stainless steel and titanium models are LTE-only, and cheaper GPS-only models are not available.
+Stainless steel and titanium models feature sapphire crystal displays that are more scratch-resistant than the Ion-X glass used for aluminum models.
+Aluminum models are available with and without LTE connectivity, while stainless steel and titanium models are LTE-only, and cheaper GPS-only models are not available.

 In terms of specific weights, the titanium models weigh less than the stainless steel models, which are the heaviest of the Apple Watch models, and all Series 7 models weigh up to 10% more than the Apple Watch models.
 Series 6.
 The weights of each model are listed below:

 Aluminum: 32.0 grams